 One or more commissioning agents will be retained by the District to monitor commissioning activities.

-Commissioning term shall be two (2) years commencing with Solar PV System Startup date and shall run concurrently with the Performance Guarantee contract.
+Commissioning term shall be two (2) years commencing with COD date and shall run concurrently with the Performance Guarantee contract.
 The schedule for commissioning activities shall be determined at a commissioning planning and coordination meeting with Designer/Builder, District staff and District’s designated commissioning agent(s) prior to the commencement of construction.

 Designer/Builder shall include all associated tasks and documentation related to successfully commissioning of the Solar PV System, including, but not limited to, the following: